-Students are expected to attend all scheduled lab periods.
+Attendance to labs is a requirement for passing this course.
+Students are expected to be on time, on all scheduled labs.
 It is impossible to schedule make-up labs for this course.
 Students who miss a lab period are assigned a mark of zero for the group lab report.
 Students are advised to consult the lab manual for further information about procedures to follow when they are too ill to attend the lab period or are facing extenuating personal circumstances.